 When I first walked into the archives of the Art Museum in Cincinnati, I had no idea that the amount of stored art out-weighed that available to the public.
 Shelves and drawers full of items that museum curators–those with expertise in art history—had determined were not as valuable to the public as those on display.
-Without enough room for display these articles would overwhelm the museum goer – too much clutter of precious work – in just one museum in a minor city.
+Showing every article that the museum possessed would overwhelm the museum patrons

 Content curation is new buzz word for dealing with information overload.
-It to refers to the task of determining which of thousands of entries will be chosen and high-lighted as current news for people interested in specific topics–from fashions for women’s shoes, or use of allusions in movies to politician’s statements on gun control.
+It to refers to the task of determining which of thousands of entries will be chosen and high-lighted as current news for people interested in specific topics–from fashions for women’s shoes, to use of allusions in movies, to politician’s statements on gun control.

-1) Narrow the topic at beginning (based on someone else’s input) and take copious notes to describe a comprehensive picture of that topic.
+1) Narrow the topic at beginning (based on input from a cross section of people) and describe a comprehensive picture of that topic.

-2) Select a broad topic and read as much as possible, retaining only the reference information until arriving at an intriguing aspect (i.e., your own narrow topic).
-Then, go back and reread and write down the details.
+2) Select a broad topic and retaining only the reference information until arriving at an intriguing aspect.
+Then, use that aspect to gather the details.

-When collecting information for research in past I would attempt to select a narrow topic (for example, inequities in Internet access) and and take copious notes on everything I read, only to discard large amounts because I discover a curious correlation (such as Internet access based on ethnic background in the United States) and decide to concentrate on it.
-So now I typically choose option number 2.
+When collecting information for research in past I would attempt to select a narrow topic (for example, inequities in Internet access) and only to discard large amounts of data because I discovered a curious correlation (such as Internet access based on ethnic background in the United States) and decided to concentrate on it.
+My choice is option 2.

 The next step is review and select a way to store and review information.
 Content curation is actually another technology to learn.
 A list of curation tools cited frequently in response to a recent inquiry on Quora include:

 But perhaps I am over thinking this whole business of content curation.
-Maybe it is simply a fancy word for reposting, such as done by content curators on Pinterest and Tumblr – they simply repost what suits their fancy.
+Maybe it is simply a fancy word for reposting, such as done by content curators on Pinterest.
+They simply repost what suits their fancy.